 - Removing area rugs or securing them with double-sided tape.

-- Have handrails and lights installed on all staircases.
+- Having handrails and lights installed on all staircases.

-- Make sure your home has lots of light.
+- Making sure your home has lots of light.

 Ask your doctor if they know of a fall prevention program in your community.